Faculty and Staff

 ANTH 4467: Cultural Resource Management (CRM) Archaeology

-Dr. Gauthier is a Professor of Geography in Saint Mary’s University Department of Geography and Environmental Studies.
+Dr. Gauthier, now retired, was a faculty member of Geography in Saint Mary’s University Department of Geography and Environmental Studies.
 He served as the University’s Vice-President (Academic and Research) and University Secretary from 2010 to 2016.
 Formerly at the University of Regina for 25 years, he served as that University’s Vice-President Research for 3 years, as well as founding the Centre for Geographic Information Systems (GIS) and serving 11 years as the Executive Director of the Canadian Plains Research Center (CPRC).
-Author of over 140 publications and recipient of over 120 academic awards, grants and contracts, Dr. Gauthier is active in international conservation research having conducted studies in protected ecological areas planning and management, ecological indicators for sustainable communities, applications of GIS in natural resources management, rural social cohesion, human adaptations to climate change, and ecological land classification.
+Author of over 140 publications and recipient of over 120 academic awards, grants and contracts, Dr. Gauthier was active in international conservation research having conducted studies in protected ecological areas planning and management, ecological indicators for sustainable communities, applications of GIS in natural resources management, rural social cohesion, human adaptations to climate change, and ecological land classification.
 He was the General Manager and Publisher of the Encyclopedia of Saskatchewan.
 He has supervised, served on or administered committees for 40 graduate students.

 Dr. Giles is a Professor in the Department of Geography and Environmental Studies.
 His research interests are broadly in geomorphology and remote sensing.
 He has conducted studies in coastal environments (sand dunes) and fluvial landscapes (alluvial fans), and currently applies satellite image analysis and digital elevation model processing to geomorphic studies.
 He is a co-author of Geosystems: An Introduction to Physical Geography (Third and Fourth Canadian editions) and Communicating in Geography and the Environmental Sciences (First and Second Canadian editions).

 - GEOG 2356: Inquiry and Explanation in Geography